 Frying the Lamb Chops

-Frying these lamb chops can be done both outsides on the charcoal grill and in the kitchen in a cast-iron skillet or any non-stick pan.
+Frying these lamb chops can be done both outside on the charcoal grill and in the kitchen in a cast-iron skillet or any non-stick pan.
 I will heat one tablespoon of extra virgin olive oil in a non-stick pan and then fry the chops.

 Because the chops are quite thin, I will fry them for only two minutes on one side and then turn them over and fry them for another two minutes.

-Usually, the average frying time for a full-size chop is about three minutes on each side to be rare and four minutes to be medium-rare, and who wants to be well done can leave a little more, but I do not recommend it because the meat will harden and you will not feel the true taste of the lamb chop.
+Usually, the average frying time for a full-size chop is about three minutes on each side to be rare and four minutes to be medium-rare, and those who want to be well done can leave a little more, but I do not recommend it because the meat will harden and you will not feel the true taste of the lamb chop.

 After they were fried, I took them out on a plate and let them rest for about four minutes covered with kitchen foil, after which they can be served.